 Republic Wireless: Republic Wireless is a service I’ve been using for over one year now, and I’m still happy with the service.
 They have monthly cell phone plans as low as $15 per month.
 Yes, FIFTEEN DOLLARS!
 Read Saving Over $2,000 A Year With Republic Wireless Review.

 $5 Meal Plan: I recently joined $5 Meal Plan in order to help me eat at home more and cut my food spending.
-It’s only $5 a month (the first two weeks are free too) and you get meal plans sent straight to you along with the exact shopping list you need in order to create the meals.
+It’s only $5 a month and you get meal plans sent straight to you along with the exact shopping list you need in order to create the meals.
 The meals are easy to make and are affordable.

 Pinecone Research: Pinecone Research is a company that I use to complete surveys.
 I have personally used them several times, so I can honestly say that they are a legitimate company to use.
 They pay you for each survey you complete and they also occasionally send free products to review!
 Click here to sign up for Pinecone Research.